 Students who want to apply for federal and/or state financial aid must first complete the Free Application for Federal Student Aid (FAFSA) by the mandated deadlines.
-The FAFSA can be completed using the website www.fafsa.ed.gov and entering the University of Silicon Valley school code of 001177.
+The FAFSA can be completed using the website FAFSA Application | Federal Student Aid and entering the University of Silicon Valley school code of 001177.
 If required, additional documents must be submitted to the Financial Aid Office.